FoleyX90/pomodere-legal/privacy-policy.md

 ## Advertising
 Pomodere may display banner ads via Google AdMob.
 These ads may use anonymized identifiers in compliance with Google Play policies.

+### Manage Consent
+You can manage or revoke your consent preferences by tapping the consent prompt in the app or by visiting [this page](https://www.yourlinkhere.com).

 ## Contact
 For any privacy concerns, you may reach us at: pomodere01@gmail.com